KuhlTime/hsd-ossc-api/README.md

   <img src="./assets/banner.png" alt="Banner" max-height="240px">
 </p>

-This is an API Server to easly get grades and exam data from the OSSC grades server.
+This is an API server to easly get grades and exam data from the OSSC grades server.
 The API uses Firebase as a backend in order to store none user related information about the exams, scraped from the website.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/KuhlTime/hsd-ossc-api/tree/main)

+## 🔐 Privacy

+I have designed the application so it does not expose any user information.
+Though make sure you follow these rules:

+- NEVER GIVE YOUR CREDENDENTIALS TO SOMEONE YOU DON'T TRUST.
+- DO NOT USE CODE YOU HAVE NOT REVIEWED.
+- ALLWAYS USE HTTPS.

+And remember: "With great power comes great responsibility"

 ## 👩‍💻 Setup